Clayton White: Stanford

 From 2007 to 2009 White coached the defensive backs at Stanford.

 Western Kentucky (first stint)

 In 2010 White spent the season at WKU on Willie Taggart's first staff.
 There he served as the Co-Special Teams Coordinator and Defensive Backs Coach.

 UConn

 White served as the special teams coordinator and running backs coach for the Huskies in 2011 and 2012.

 NC State

 From 2013 to 2016 White worked as the co-special teams coordinator and safeties coach for NC State.

 Western Kentucky (second stint)

 In 2017 White returned to Western Kentucky as the team's defensive coordinator and cornerbacks coach.
 He remained in that position until after the 2020 season.

 South Carolina

 In 2021 White was hired to be the defensive coordinator and inside linebackers coach for the Gamecocks as a part of Shane Beamer's inaugural staff.

-Despite losing multiple players to graduation, injuries, and the transfer portal, White's 2021 defense over-achieved and tied Notre Dame for 11th in the nation in forced turnovers with 23 takeaways.
+White's 2021 defense finished tied for 11th in the nation in forced turnovers with 23 takeaways.